 There was just one hitch.
 Our neighbor and her boyfriend, with whom she was to be cohabiting in the larger place, wanted to move the--our--sofa into their new apartment.

 They were awaiting a different sofa, my neighbor said.
 Until it arrived, they wanted to hang onto this one for a couple of weeks.
 After their new sofa arrived, they'd bring ours over.
 The new sofa was being given them by in-laws, or outlaws, or something.
-Details remain hazy; by this point I had completely tuned out, chagrined unto aphasia that the new blue (ish) (?) sofa with the thick cushions and the fat, round armrests wasn't going to be in our apartment right then
+Details remain hazy; by this point I had completely tuned out, chagrined unto aphasia that the new blue (ish) (?) sofa with the thick cushions and the fat, round armrests wasn't going to be in our apartment right then.

 But one bears up under life's calamities.
 With our chins up, Tim and I returned to our place, sofa-less for the time being.
 I'm proud to say that neither of us said a bad word about our neighbor; this was largely because I was otherwise occupied shrieking and banging my head on the floor.